๐Ÿ’ŽCrystallography

 Fourier Transform and Diffraction

-Compare: Reciprocal Lattice vs. Ewald Sphere—the reciprocal lattice is a static map of all possible reflections, while the Ewald sphere shows which reflections are accessible for a given wavelength and crystal orientation.
-Think of the reciprocal lattice as the menu and the Ewald sphere as what you can actually order today.
+Compare: Reciprocal Lattice vs. Ewald Sphere: the reciprocal lattice is a static map of all possible reflections, while the Ewald sphere shows which reflections are accessible for a given wavelength and crystal orientation.
+Think of the reciprocal lattice as the complete menu and the Ewald sphere as what's available for your current setup.

 Intensity and Structure: What Patterns Tell Us

 The positions of diffraction spots tell you about lattice geometry, but the intensities reveal atomic arrangements within the unit cell.
-Understanding structure factors and systematic absences is crucial for moving from "where are the spots?" to "where are the atoms?"
+Understanding structure factors and systematic absences is how you move from "where are the spots?" to "where are the atoms?"

 Structure Factor